jmpsec/osctrl/README.md

 With **osctrl** you can monitor all your systems running osquery, distribute its configuration fast, collect all the status and result logs and allow you to run on-demand queries.

+> [!WARNING]
+> **osctrl** is a fast evolving project, and while it is already being used in production environments, it is still under active development.
+Please make sure to read the documentation and understand its current state before deploying it in a critical environment.

 ## Running osctrl with docker for development

 You can use docker to run **osctrl** and all the components are defined in the `docker-compose-dev.yml` that ties all the components together, to serve a functional deployment.